Bargains For Old-School Book Lovers

 Reading glasses and large print

-Aging baby boomers,(those born between 1948-1964) may find they now have trouble reading the fine print.
+Aging baby boomers,(those born between 1948-1964) and older adults may find they now have trouble reading the fine print.
 If you have been an avid reader over the decades you may be frustrated because you are now unable to indulge in your favorite pastime.
 If you don't have prescription glasses with bifocals, you may want to invest in a few pair of reading glasses.
 You might also consider purchasing large print books so you don't have to strain your eyes.
-Now you will be ready, willing and able to reap the rewards from all the bargains you are about to take advantage of.
+Now you will be ready, willing and able to reap the rewards from all the book bargains you are about to take advantage of.
 Be sure to also have regular eye exams.

 Online shopping can yield unbelievable bargains.
 My daughter purchased her dad hard copies of two best sellers by author Alex Haley.
 She paid $20.00 for Roots and 15.00 for Queen.
 Roots was an original 1977 edition autographed by the author and when I checked, the value was actually close to $400.00.
 My youngest son gets discounts for ordering through Amazon Prime and purchases books for me on my birthday and Mother's Day each year.